bloominstituteoftechnology/DS-Unit-3-Sprint-3-Big-Data/module3-apache-spark-day-1/assignment.md

 ### 5. Estimate Pi

-Run the Pi Estimation example (in Scala) from the [Apache Spark Examples](https://spark.apache.org/examples.html).
+In your notebook, run the Pi Estimation example (in Scala) from the [Apache Spark Examples](https://spark.apache.org/examples.html).

 (First you'll need to assign an integer value to the `NUM_SAMPLES` constant.)